UVVIS-BIRA-IASB/qdoas/README.md

 * possibility to fix the column density of any selected species;
 * possibility to convolve cross-sections in real time using a user defined slit function or the information on calibration and slit function provided by the wavelength calibration procedure;
 * possibility to handle differences in resolutions between measured and control spectra;
-* use of Pukite cross sections (preconvolved or calculated by the S/W)
+* use of Pukite cross sections (preconvolved or calculated by the S/W);
 * molecular ring correction to account for non linear effects in the spectral analysis windows

 ### Calibration And Slit Function Characterization

 * wavelength calibration and instrumental slit function characterization using a non-linear least-squares (NLLS) fitting approach where measured intensities are fitted to a high resolution solar spectrum degraded to the resolution of the instrument.
 The fitting method (DOAS or intensity fitting) can be different from the method used in the analysis;
 * possibility to correct for atmospheric absorption and Ring effect;
-* supports different analytical line shapes
+* supports different analytical line shapes;
-* possibility to customize the calibration sub-windows
+* possibility to customize the calibration sub-windows;
 * for satellites, use of a predefined radiance as reference

 ### Output

-* The output is fully configurable by selecting individual items at the level of the project or at the level of analysis windows.
+* The output is fully configurable by selecting individual items at the level of the project or at the level of analysis windows;
 * ASCII and netCDF formats supported

 ### Tools